 • Pay any foreign-earned income into a separate foreign bank account.

-• Must have had non-UK resident status for the three tax years preceding the current year and be a UK tax resident in the year they claim OWR.
+• Must have had non-UK resident status for the three tax years preceding the current year and be a UK tax resident in the year they claimed OWR.

 • Keep accurate and transparent records to prove that foreign earnings have not been remitted to the UK.